 Lawyer Regulation charges are governed by the Rules of the Arizona Supreme Court.
 Charges can be made by consumers, attorneys or other person, and are reviewed, investigated and prosecuted by the State Bar in accordance with those Rules.
 For more information on the Discipline Process, click here.

 - to protect the integrity of the legal system

 - to deter unethical behavior by educating other lawyers and the public.

 The Bar's Lawyer Regulation Department is set up to resolve disputes informally and to formally investigate serious allegations of misconduct.

 The State Bar Lawyer Regulation Department evaluates charges alleging lack of professionalism, misconduct or incapacity.
-Allegations are reviewed and an investigation is conducted if the lawyer is subject to this jurisdiction.
+Allegations are reviewed and investigated if the lawyer, ABS, or LP is subject to this jurisdiction.